sbingler/schemeful-same-site/README.md

 #### Executing scripts
 Scripts execute as part of their parent document, therefore they have the same "Schemeful Same-Site" restrictions (or lack thereof) as their parent document.

 This could affect websites that load scripts into a cross-scheme iframe.
-Such a script would be run as cross-site, due to the cross-scheme iframe, and would not have access to `SameSite=Lax` nor `SameSite=Strict` cookies.
+Such a script would be run as cross-site, due to the cross-scheme iframe, and would not have access to `SameSite=Lax` nor `SameSite=Strict` cookies through `document.cookie`.

 For example, both of the following `<script>`s will be able to access `SameSite=Lax` and `SameSite=Strict` cookies.
 However, the script embedded in the iframe page will not be able to as the iframe is cross-site.
 ```